f5devcentral/f5-bd-sre-demo/sre-usecases/03-observability-for-targeted-canary-with-ELK /README.md

 2. Customize Kibana Dashboard<br>
  If all of configurations are ready to use in proper, all of defined logs are saving in ELK server.
 We are able to customize a  dashboard to see visualized useful information which user location, response time by location etc.<br>
+This page is a bit long to show step by step but the contents are too easy. don't worry about that.<br>
 Let us see how it works<br>

 <br>_step1) open your browser and go to ELK server( http://x.x.x.x:5601 ) then you can see a Kibana main window like following_